Charter of Governance

 - Review and consider a presentation by the Officers’ Risk Committee twice per annum.

-- Assign general responsibility to the Reserves Committee to oversee (1) the integrity of the oil and gas reserves of the Company, (2) compliance by the Company with legal and regulatory requirements related to reserves, and (3) qualifications, independence and performance of the Company’s independent Reserves evaluators, and performance of the Company’s procedures for providing information to the independent Reserves evaluator.
+- Assign general responsibility to the Reserves, Health, Safety, Environment and Social Responsibility Committee to oversee (1) the integrity of the oil and gas reserves of the Company, (2) compliance by the Company with legal and regulatory requirements related to reserves, and (3) qualifications, independence and performance of the Company’s independent Reserves evaluators, and performance of the Company’s procedures for providing information to the independent Reserves evaluator.

-- Review the Reserves Committee Charter annually and, when necessary, suggest changes to its Charter, to be ratified by the entire Board.
+- Review the Reserves, Health, Safety, Environment and Social Responsibility Charter annually and when necessary, suggest changes to its Charter, to be ratified by the entire Board.

-- Assign general responsibility for senior executive compensation to the Compensation and Human Resources Committee, including a review of compensation and performance in relation to Corporate Objectives.
+- Assign general responsibility for senior executive compensation to the Compensation, Human Resources and Governance Committee, including a review of compensation and performance in relation to Corporate Objectives.

 - Engage as considered necessary a third party compensation consultant to assist in the review of executive and board compensation.